 - your inclination to show initiative, take responsibility and provide leadership.

-- any special recognitions and/or awards that you have received.
+- any relevant recognitions and/or awards that you have received.

 - your professional interests (if your interests match the type of work they have to offer, employers are more likely to give you additional consideration).

 Unless you want to limit your job search to a specific company or industry, focus on your application of transferable engineering skills.
-These include problem solving, data analysis, project management, communication, customer service, teamwork, and initiative.
-The competency list that each department develops for their ABET accreditation process specifies the skills that employers currently find most important for the practice of engineering.
+Refer to Step 1 for more information on relevant skills that most employers seek in engineers.
 Add other skills to this list, such as specialized lab equipment, software programming languages and business skills, that you feel employers will find valuable.

 Any individual can state that they have certain skills, but employers need to see evidence.
 For example, they may be scanning your resume for key words that indicate problem solving skills, but they are not going to simply accept that you have those skills if you simply say, “I have strong problem solving skills.”
 They want to see evidence that you have successfully used your problem solving skills.
 Therefore, you will need to provide statements that demonstrate that you have used your transferable engineering skills to accomplish something.